 This section allows you to view the status of the services running on a gateway, such as rsyslog, supervisor BGP service, etc...
-Furthermore, user can restart a service if there is an indication showing the service might not be working properly.
+Furthermore, the user can restart a service if there is an indication showing that the service might not be working properly.

 Keep Gateway on Error¶

-By default, controller will roll back all the operations (gateway, EIP, security-group creations, etc...) if an error occurs during a gateway creation.
+By default, the controller will roll back all the operations (gateway, EIP, security-group creations, etc...) if an error occurs during a gateway creation.
 However, this function allows you to keep the gateway instance for debugging purposes.
-In another word, this feature disable the roll back operation if the Status is set to True.
+In another word, this feature disables the roll back operation if the Status is set to True.

 Gateway IP Migration¶

-User MUST execute this feature after re-associating a new public IP for the gateway through AWS/Azure/GCloud GUI console or API.
+The user MUST execute this feature after re-associating a new public IP for the gateway through AWS/Azure/GCloud GUI console or API.
 This feature updates the configurations for controller and gateways.

 Select a gateway in the drop down menu and click Replace.